 We’ve all heard the expression, “All work and no play makes Jack a dull boy.”
-However, the sad truth of the matter is that today’s society places a premium on people who work hard.
+However, the sad truth of the matter is that today’s society places a premium on people who work long hours.
 This typically translates into being focused and industrious when it comes to all things work-related.

-Usually, this isn’t a problem as long as one’s professional life is balanced with an equally important personal life.
-However, when one’s work starts to take on increasingly larger portions of our time to such a degree that it leaves room for little else, than we may have a work addiction problem.
+Usually, this isn’t a problem as long as one’s professional life is balanced with a rewarding personal life.
+However, if your work starts to take on increasingly larger and larger portions of your time until it leaves room for little else, than you may have a work addiction problem.

 What Is Workaholism?

-Workaholism can be defined as a toxic, obsessive-compulsive addiction towards work.
-People who struggle with work addiction generally have no social lives or hobbies, and generally have neither the time, nor desire for things other than work.
+Workaholism can be defined as a toxic, obsessive-compulsive drive to do constant work.
+People who struggle with work addiction generally have little or no social lives or hobbies, and generally have neither the time nor desire for things other than work.
 This problem can be caused by a number of things; it may stem from low self-esteem or a dysfunctional childhood home — but every case is unique.

-As such, workaholics often use work as a coping mechanism to deal with anxiety.
+Workaholics often use work as a coping mechanism to deal with anxiety.
 Unfortunately, constantly working only makes anxiety worse over time.

 Symptoms of Workaholism

 - Constantly thinking about and talking about work

 - Physical symptoms such as headaches, fatigue, increased illnesses, and indigestion that is due to the stress of overworking